 Updated (originally posted on )

-Facebook is the biggest social network on the planet, with 1.56 billion people using it every day.
+Facebook is the biggest social network on the planet, with more than 1.6 billion people using it every day.
 And that’s a good thing, because Facebook can be an inexpensive, effective way to connect with your target audience and promote your brand.

 We’ll assume you already have a Facebook page set up for your business.
 If not, check out this guide.

 DO use an easily recognizable image (like your brand logo) for your profile picture—it will appear in the News Feed so it should be clear and recognizable.
 Your cover photo—the large image at the top of your profile, lets you feature an image that represents who you are, so use a high-quality, attractive picture.

 DON’T leave the about section of your page blank.
 This is your chance to say who you are, what you do and what you stand for—use it!